BtwUtkarsh/BtwUtkarsh/README.md

 * 💻 Passionate about **solving real-world problems** through code, particularly in the domains of **AI**, **Web Development**, and **Data Structures & Algorithms**
 * 📫 Reach out via email: **[us30095@gmail.com](mailto:us30095@gmail.com)**

+# 👨‍💻 About Me

+CS graduate passionate about Full Stack Development and AI.
+Skilled in building responsive apps with React, FastAPI, and MySQL.
+Open to internships and collaborations.

 ---

 ## 💼 Experience

 ### 👨‍💻 Tech Mahindra (Project Intern)